Run the Alps logo

 The trip

 Many days have 1200 – 1800 m (4,000 – 6,000 ft) of climbing and descending, and 19 – 26 km (12 to 16 miles) of trail running.
 Few options exist to shorten the day.
 You may experience “big mountain” weather, requiring you to keep moving in rain, wind, and even some snow.
-There may be some moments of exposure to a fall, and short distances with chains to hold on to at the more exposed sections.
+There are very rocky trails, some moments of exposure to a fall, and short distances with chains to hold on to at the more exposed sections.
 Taking a day off is possible, but not easily accomplished.

 Is it for you?